James A. Garza

 In 2006, Garza published an article in Journal of the West, “The Long History of Mexican Immigration to the Rural Midwest.”
 The piece won a prize as the best article published by the journal in 2006.

-Garza is also Director for the Institute for Ethnic Studies and serves on the University of Nebraska Press Advisory Board.
+Garza also serves on the University of Nebraska Press Advisory Board.
 He teaches a variety of courses, including Latin American history, Colonial Mexico, Modern Mexico, Ethnic Studies, Environmental History, and the History of Modern Crime.

 BOOKS